 For the sake of happiness, it’s worth staying fit, finding people in real life who love us as much as we love them, and doing something that’s helpful to others.
 Who knows.
 You might even reach a point where you’re so happy that money starts pouring in as a byproduct!

 I’d love to hear your thoughts on how much money plays a role in your overall happiness.
+Do you believe there is a happiness conundrum?
 What are some other important things that make you incredibly happy?
 What are some things you notice happy people do that unhappy people don’t do?